engivan-oracle/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

 * Create a performance analysis work request using the Java Management Service on a Java application.
 * View and monitor the status of the Work Request created using the Java Manage Service console interface.
-* View the performance tuning recommendations of your Java application.
+* View the performance analysis results of your Java application.

 ### Prerequisites